 - records created, or maintained by a physician, psychiatrist or other recognized professional acting in his or her professional capacity (including counseling and health records)

 - alumni records which contain information about a student after s/he is no longer in attendance at Norwich University and which do not relate to the person as a student.

 Student: A person, who attends a Norwich University credit or non-credit course, regardless of age.

-Norwich University considers the following Directory Information and WILL release this information WITHOUT the written consent of the student.
+Norwich University considers the following Directory Information and may release this information without the written consent of the student.

 - Full Name

 - Most recent educational institution attended

 - Home Town

 - Anticipated Graduation Date

 - Athletic Achievements